 Katherine Fleming Leadership Course for Women Leaders

 Coady Institute continues to honour Katie’s memory by educating African women leaders.
-In 2025, the Katherine Fleming committee approved the first Katherine Fleming Leadership Course for Women Leaders to be held in Africa for woman leaders to celebrate the 25th anniversary of the first award.
+In 2025, the first Katherine Fleming Leadership Course for Women Leaders occurred in partnership with the Organization for Women in Self-Employment (WISE) in Addis Abba, Ethiopia.

-This change provides an opportunity to extend the award’s reach helping more women leaders with an opportunity to learn and grow within their own communities.

 Our intention is to continue to offer this course in sub-Saharan Africa in partnership with former Katherine Fleming award recipients while still recognizing the participants at StFX Homecoming each year.
+This provides an opportunity to extend the award’s reach helping more women leaders with an opportunity to learn and grow within their own communities.

 The course is made possible through the generosity of donors to the Katherine Fleming International Development Award.

 “What have we said to the young women particularly, living in this world should not only be for self.
 We should live and contribute to the betterment of this world for others.
 When you get older, what you see is what have I done to this world?
 To others?
 It’s the most rewarding, a reward that you can get from your efforts if you have contributed to the betterment of the lives of others.”